muratkeremozcan/cctdd/ch13-react-router/AppRoutes.md

 #### Minor overhead

 If a component is importing a file from outside the source folder, the app will not compile.
-Make a copy `heroes.json` from `cypress/fixtures/` to `src/heroes` and update `Heroes` component to use this file instead.
+Make a copy of `heroes.json` from `cypress/fixtures/` in `src/heroes` and update `Heroes` component to use this file instead.
 We will handle this gracefully later.

 ## Using e2e